poku-e/ZenPane/README.md

 - Persistence is simple and local, not database-backed
 - The dashboard uses scrolling for smaller window sizes instead of a full breakpoint-driven layout collapse
 - Shortcut handling is view-local rather than globally coordinated
+- The app currently relies on macOS Settings/entitlement configuration for Reminders to work reliably during development

 ## Future Improvement Ideas